When I finished my interior design school qualification, I was pretty pleased with myself.

 But it doesn't have to be like this.

-Inside the Interior Designers Hub, we take you through setting up your business, sorting out your tech, setting up your business processes and - most importantly - getting customers.
+Inside the Interior Designers Hub, we have training and support to take you through setting up your business, sorting out your tech, setting up your business processes and - most importantly - getting customers.